LucasTeotonio7/lucasteotonio7/README.md

 🧠 Currently working with **Generative AI**, I've used **Gemini 1.5** models and am currently working with **GPT-4**.
 I also have experience with **LangChain** for building AI-powered applications.

-🌍 On the frontend, I'm proficient in **HTML, CSS, JavaScript**, and have experience with **Angular** and **jQuery**.
+🌍 On the frontend, I'm proficient in **HTML, CSS, JavaScript** and **jQuery**.
 I enjoy understanding the full stack of applications, from databases to the user interface.

 🚀 Always learning and building efficient solutions!